 The compensation committee sets the total direct compensation targets for the members of our executive committee of management immediately prior to the beginning of each year.
 This timing allows us to consider the performance of the company and each potential recipient in the prior year, as well as expectations for the upcoming year.
 Performance-based non-equity incentive compensation and long-term equity incentive compensation are awarded as early as practicable in the year, contingent upon the availability of the prior year's financial results, in order to maximize the time period over which the applicable performance incentives apply.
-Whenever practicable, our grants of equity-based awards to the executive officers are made on February 21 (or if February 21 falls on a weekend or holiday, the next business day) of each year, or such other predetermined date following public release of our earnings for the prior year.
-This is consistent with our practice of granting equity-based awards for new hires, promotions and associates that have joined us as a result of a merger or acquisition on the 21st day of each month (or if the 21st day falls on a weekend or holiday, the next business day).
+Consistent with our practice of granting equity-based awards for new hires, promotions and associates that have joined the Company as a result of a merger or acquisition on a date certain each month (currently the 15th and formerly the 21st of each month), beginning in 2014, long-term equity incentive compensation awards for executive officers will be made on February 15 (or if February 15 falls on a weekend or holiday, the next business day) of each year, or such other pre-determined date following release of the Company's earnings for the prior fiscal year as is appropriate.
 In the event there exists material information that we have not yet disclosed, the compensation committee may delay or defer the grant of any equity-based awards until all disclosures are current.